Umayyad Caliphate: Abbasid Revolution and fall

-The Hashimiyya movement (a sub-sect of the Kaysanites Shia), led by the Abbasid family, overthrew the Umayyad caliphate.
-The Abbasids were members of the Hashim clan, rivals of the Umayyads, but the word "Hashimiyya" seems to refer specifically to Abu Hashim, a grandson of Ali and son of Muhammad ibn al-Hanafiyya.
-According to certain traditions, Abu Hashim died in 717 in Humeima in the house of Muhammad ibn Ali, the head of the Abbasid family, and before dying named Muhammad ibn Ali as his successor.
-This tradition allowed the Abbasids to rally the supporters of the failed revolt of Mukhtar, who had represented themselves as the supporters of Muhammad ibn al-Hanafiyya.
+The Hashimiyya movement (a sub-sect of the Kaysanites) was led clandestinely by the Abbasid family.
+The Abbasids were members of Banu Hashim, rivals to the Umayyads, but the word "Hashimiyya" seems to refer specifically to Abu Hashim, a grandson of Ali and son of Muhammad ibn al-Hanafiyya.
+According to certain traditions, Abu Hashim died in Humayma at the house of Muhammad ibn Ali, the head of the Abbasid family, and before dying named Muhammad ibn Ali as his successor in 717.
+This tradition allowed the Abbasids to rally the supporters of the failed revolt of Mukhtar al-Thaqafi.
 Beginning around 719, Hashimiyya missions began to seek adherents in Khurasan.
 Their campaign was framed as one of proselytism (dawah).
 They sought support for a "member of the family" of Muhammad, without making explicit mention of the Abbasids.
-These missions met with success both among Arabs and non-Arabs (mawali), although the latter may have played a particularly important role in the growth of the movement.
+These missions met with success both among Arabs and non-Arab Muslims (mawali), although the latter may have played a particularly important role in the growth of the movement.

 Around 746, Abu Muslim assumed leadership of the Hashimiyya in Khurasan.
-In 747, he successfully initiated an open revolt against Umayyad rule, which was carried out under the sign of the black flag.
-He soon established control of Khurasan, expelling its Umayyad governor, Nasr ibn Sayyar, and dispatched an army westwards.
-Kufa fell to the Hashimiyya in 749, the last Umayyad stronghold in Iraq, Wasit, was placed under siege, and in November of the same year Abul Abbas as-Saffah was recognized as the new caliph in the mosque at Kufa.
+In 747, he successfully initiated an open revolt against Umayyad rule.
+He soon established control of Khurasan, expelling its Umayyad governor, Nasr ibn Sayyar, and dispatched an army westward.
+Kufa fell to the Hashimiyya in 749; the last Umayyad stronghold in Iraq, Wasit, was placed under siege, and in November of the same year Abu al-Abbas al-Saffah was recognized as the new caliph in the Great Mosque of Kufa.
 At this point Marwan mobilized his troops from Harran and advanced toward Iraq.
-In January 750 the two forces met in the Battle of the Zab, and the Umayyads were defeated.
+In January 750, the two forces met at the Battle of the Zab, and the Umayyads were defeated.
 Damascus fell to the Abbasids in April, and in August, Marwan was killed in Egypt.
 Some Umayyads in Syria continued to resist the takeover.
-The Umayyad princes Abu Muhammad al-Sufyani, al-Abbas ibn Muhammad, and Hashim ibn Yazid launched revolts in Syria and the Islamic–Byzantine frontier around late 750, but they were defeated.
+The Umayyad princes Abu Muhammad al-Sufyani, al-Abbas ibn Muhammad, and Hashim ibn Yazid launched revolts in Syria and the Arab–Byzantine frontier around late 750, but they were defeated.